davideast/ng2do/README.md

 2. `gulp`
 3. `gulp serve`

+### How the installation works

+The installation clones the [Angular 2 quickstart](https://github.com/angular/quickstart) which contains Angular and all of the dependencies to transpile from AtScript/TypeScript.
+The local .git folder for the quickstart is removed automatically.

 ### AngularFire?

 The AngularFire included in this project is not a final or working version of AngularFire for Angular 2.